slimtoolkit/slim/README.md

 2: `gox -build-toolchain -os="linux" -os="darwin"` (note:  might have to run it with `sudo`)

-Note:
+Notes:

-Step 2 is not necessary with Go 1.5.
+* Step 2 is not necessary with Go 1.5.
+* Make sure you have `golint` if you intend to run the `src.inspect.sh` or `mac.src.inspect.command` scripts.
+Install it with `go get -u github.com/golang/lint/golint` if you don't have it.

 #### Local Build Steps